Interior of prayer hall.

 Discover the architectural evolution of the mosque in Britain, from the conversion of houses to contemporary expressions of mosque architecture.

-Records trace the presence of Muslims in Britain back centuries, initially arriving for work and trade.
-During the First and Second World Wars, around half a million Muslim soldiers fought for the British Empire.
+Records trace the presence of Muslims in Britain for centuries, initially arriving for work and trade.

-As new communities settled across England, they established new mosques to provide for their religious and social needs.
+As new communities settled across England, they established new mosques for their religious and social needs.

 How many mosques are in England?